-On the FileHold server, run FH Instrumentation Tools (FHIT) in C:\Program Files\FileHold Systems\Application Server\FHInstrumentation.
+On the FileHold server, run FHIT in C:\Program Files\FileHold Systems\Application Server\FHInstrumentation.

 In FHIT, go to AD Synchronization and click on Start.

-Enter the credentials for the FileHold system administrator and click Connect.
+You will be first prompted for credentials.
+Enter the login details for a FileHold system administrator and click Connect.

 In the Synchronized Domains window, click Add.